altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-7/i-series/ptp/agx7i-ptp-anlt/agx7i-ptp-anlt.md

 ### FPGA Design Clocking Architecture

 The clock frequencies for the Ethernet Subsystem IP ports `i_p8_clk_tx_tod`, `i_p8_clk_rx_tod`,  and `i_p8_clk_ptp_sample` follow the guidelines in the [Ethernet Subsystem FPGA IP User Guide](https://docs.altera.com/r/docs/773413/24.3.1/ethernet-subsystem-ip-user-guide/clocks).

+Please note that for the DR-10G/25G design configuration, the default operating speed is 25G, with SyncE enabled for 25G operation.
+SyncE is not supported when switching to the 10G data rate, due to a hardware limitation that prevents reconfiguration of the Zarlink chip after the DR rate changes.

 Figure 7 shows the high-level system clock distribution tree.
 For clarity, only a single Ethernet Subsystem instance and one DMA Subsystem port are shown.
 All DMA ports share the same clock connections.